 2. Magnetic field sensors integrated on silicon-based Anisotropic Magneto Resistance (AMR) materials for use in consumer applications such as GPS positioning and mobile phones

 3. Advanced packaging technologies and vertical interconnections (flip chip, Through Silicon Vias or Through Mold Vias) for full 3D integration, for use in CONSUMER and HEALTHCARE application such as body area sensors and remote monitoring.

 SMAC – Smart Components & Smart Systems Integration

 Smart systems consist of heterogeneous subsystems and components providing different functionalities; they are normally implemented as “Multi-Package on a Board”.

-The SMAC platform will allow to successfully address the following grand challenges related to the design and manufacturing of miniaturized smart systems: (1) Development of innovative smart subsystems and components demonstrating advanced performance, ultra low power and the capability of operating under special conditions (e.g., high reliability, long lifetime).
+The SMAC platform will allow to successfully address the following grand challenges related to the design and manufacturing of miniaturized smart systems: (1) Development of innovative smart subsystems and components demonstrating advanced performance, ultra-low power and the capability of operating under special conditions (e.g., high reliability, long lifetime).
 (2) Design of miniaturized and integrated smart systems with advanced functionality and performance, including nanoscale sensing systems, possibly operating autonomously and in a networked fashion.

-This objective can be attained by using new composites materials based on application of nanotechnology concepts and by drawing and testing architectures of conductive tracks with potential properties as temperature, heat flow, stresses, strains, applied forces and chemical ageing sensors.
+This objective can be attained by using new composites materials based on the application of nanotechnology concepts and by drawing and testing architectures of conductive tracks with potential properties as temperature, heat flow, stresses, strains, applied forces and chemical ageing sensors.